ayazhantn/data-engineering-1/README.md

 - MongoDB Reader: Reads data from the MongoDB database, allowing us to retrieve information from the various collections.
 - JSON to Table: Converts data in JSON format into structured tabular data for making the analysis easier.
 - GeoFile Reader: Reads geojson file of Brazil's states for further visualization.
 Geospatial Analytics extension was installed.
-- Joiner: Combines two data tables based on specified matching columns
+- Joiner: Combines two data tables based on specified matching columns.
 - String Manipulation, POST Request and JSON Path nodes were used for enriching data with API.

 Data Transformation and Cleaning